PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning

 \subsection{Key Communication-Efficient Components}

-Although device-server collaboration approaches enable LLM FT on the mobile device, they inevitably introduce extra communication costs due to the transmissions of activations.
-As the size of the model and the sequence length grows, the activation size increases as well and the activation transmissions may become a communication bottleneck, especially for low-speed access or time-varying channels in wireless edge networks.
-Aiming to minimize the communication cost, PAE MobiLLM uses a pivot token selector before activation transmissions.
+Although device-server collaboration approaches enable LLM FT on the mobile device, they introduce additional communication costs due to the transmission of activations.
+Aiming to minimize the communication cost, PAE MobiLLM uses a token selector before activation transmissions.

-The pivot token selector is originally used in pre-trained models for final decision-making.
-Depending on the model architecture, auto-regressive models (e.g., OPT) select the last token, while auto-encoding models (e.g., RoBERTa) use the [CLS] token.
-By extending those selection methods to transformer activations, PAE MobiLLM extracts the most representative token's hidden states and transmits them to the server-side adapters, in order to reduce communication cost without sacrificing LLM FT performance.
-As shown in Fig. ~\ref{fig:Fwcalculation}(b), for the activation tensors of shape \([B, L, H]\) (Batch size \(\times\) Seq Len \(\times\) Hidden Size), the token selector reduces the token dimension from \( L \) to 1, and thus decreases the workload of activation transmissions from \( B \times L \times H \) to \( B \times H \).
-That generally reduces the communication cost by a factor of \( 1/L \) in PAE MobiLLM.
+The token selector \( S(\cdot) \) is originally used in pre-trained models for the alignment of the loss calculations.
+As shown in Fig.~\ref{fig:token flow}, for FT training, the input sequence and the target label sequence often do not coincide in token counts.
+For the generation task, the input contains both the question and the answer concatenated as a complete semantic context, while the training target label sequence covers only the answer part.
+In classification tasks, each sentence corresponds to a single classification label, no matter how long it is.
+After forward propagation, to correctly calculate the supervised loss, it is necessary to align \( \hat{y} \) with \( \textit{Label}_y \) along the token dimension.
+Modern training procedures typically introduce a token-level selection function \( S(\cdot) \) to extract a subset from \( \hat{y} \) that matches the length of the label for calculating \( \textit{Loss}(\hat{y}, \textit{Label}_y) \).

+We note that for the adapter module, applying the computation first and then selecting the tokens yields the same result as selecting the tokens before the computation.
+Based on this, we propose applying the token selector \( S(\cdot) \), originally used in the output layer for loss computation, before transmission of intermediate activation values in each layer of the backbone network.
+By transmitting only the activations corresponding to token positions involved in loss computation, PAE MobiLLM significantly reduces communication cost without sacrificing LLM FT performance.